Commissioners approve speed limit drop in Six Mile

-Golf carts will soon be zipping around the Six Mile area after the Calhoun County Commissioners’ Court approved a reduction in the speed limit Wednesday.
+Golf carts will soon be zipping around the Six Mile area after the Calhoun County Commissioners’ Court approved a reduction in the speed limit this past Wednesday.

 A public hearing was conducted on reducing the speed limit on Rural Road T Roosevelt, which is in Precinct 2.